Browns' Mayfield out with shoulder injury, Keenum starting

 "We know he will continue to do everything in his power to return as quickly as possible.”

+The loss of Mayfield means the Browns' entire starting backfield has been wiped out by injuries.

-Not only will the Browns (3-3) be missing Mayfield against the Broncos (3-3) in an important game for both teams, but running backs Nick Chubb and Kareem Hunt, the NFL's top running back tandem, also will sit out with calf injuries.
+Not only will they be missing Mayfield against the Broncos (3-3) in an important game for both teams, but running backs Nick Chubb and Kareem Hunt, the NFL's top running back tandem, also will sit out with calf injuries.

 By sitting out against the Broncos, Mayfield will have some extra time to rest and heal because the Browns don’t play again until Oct.
 31 against Pittsburgh.